 Fill: 700-fill HyperDry down or XD Synthetic

-The Backcountry Bed is another bag that ditches the zipper.
-Instead, it features a large central opening and an integrated comforter that you can tuck in or throw aside.
-It also includes a self-sealing escape hatch for your feet, allowing you near-total freedom from the confinement that ordinary sleeping bags entail.
+The first thing to note on the Night Cap is its lack of a zipper.
+Instead, it features a sweeping opening and an interior fold that you can choose to tuck in or throw aside.
+It also has a self-sealing escape hatch for your feet, allowing you near-total freedom from the confinement that ordinary sleeping bags entail.
 Sierra Designs also included a sleeping pad attachment system so you can shift from side to side without falling off your mattress.

 In contrast to the other sleeping bags on this list, the Big Agnes Torchlight gets its flexibly spacious design from zippers.
 Each size of the bag includes zippered expanders that can add an extra five inches of width each.
 What's more, you can adjust these zippers to separately target the lower or upper portions of the body, or both at the same time.
 The system gets side sleepers the benefit of extra space without leaving the mummy design behind altogether.